nhost/hasura-backend-plus/README.md

 - `email`: Valid email address.
 - `password`: String between 6-128 characters in length.

-Returns the following on successful login:
+Returns the following on successful authentication:

 - `httpOnly` cookie named `refresh_token`.
 - `jwt_token` and `jwt_token_expiry` in the JSON response.

 ### `POST /refresh`

-Expects the following field in the JSON body: `refresh_token`.
+Expects a valid cookie named `refresh_token` in the request headers.

-- `refresh_token`: Valid v4 UUID string.

-Returns the following on successful login:
+Returns the following on successful authentication:

 - `httpOnly` cookie named `refresh_token`.
 - `jwt_token` and `jwt_token_expiry` in the JSON response.